Konni1337/connect-four/README.md

-# connect-four (connect-four)
+# Connect Four with AI

-> This is the popular game Connect Four implemented with NodeJS and React/Redux.
+This is the popular game Connect Four implemented with NodeJS and React/Redux.
 You can play against another Player or AI.
 There currently two different AI's in the game:
 * Q-Learning
 * Monte Carlo Tree Search
 It is also possible to start training sessions for the AI or to let two AI's play against each other.

-## Running your project
+## Getting Started

 The generated project includes a development server on port `3000`, which will rebuild the app whenever you change application code.
 To start the server (with the dev-tools enabled), run: